 “There has never been a positive discrimination policy in our recruitment process, we simply recruit the best people for PG and this has resulted in a female-dominated management team.”

 Fiona Dempster manages PG’s logistics division, currently navigating the implications of Brexit along with a global container shortage issue causing issues across many sectors.

 Fiona said: “I’ve worked with Poonam and Puneet at PG Paper for 8 years.
 During this time we have grown both in staff numbers and across continents.
-The culture is a very supportive one and we are empowered to manage our departments, impacting positively on overall organisational performance.”
+The culture is very supportive, and we are empowered to manage our departments, positively impacting overall organisational performance.”